Welcome to the Polyzos Research Group at the University of Melbourne

 Nero was born in Tsingtao, China where he completed his Bsc (Chemistry) degree at the Chinese University of Petroleum.
 He then went on to complete an MSc in Chemistry at the same Institute.
 During this time, Nero also worked at the Shanghai Institute of Materia Medica, Chinese Academy of Science developing synthetic routes for the synthesis of tumor inhibitor drugs.
 Nero then moved to Australia where he is currently completing his PhD at The University of Melbourne under the supervision of Dr Anastasios Polyzos.
 His current research interests involve developing novel reaction pathways using electrosynthetic techniques.

 Rowan was born in England before moving to Australia in later life.
 He studied Science (Chemistry) at the The University of Melbourne, working in his final year under the supervision of Dr. A. Polyzos on photoredox carbonylation in flow.
 He has completed an MSc in the same group, with research interests in the development of novel photoredox processes and their application in flow processing.
-Rowan now works as a Graduate Researcher at CSIRO where he is developing novel continuous flow processes using thermal and photochemistry.
+Rowan now works as a Research Assistant where he is developing novel continuous flow processes for API Manufacture with industry collaborators.

 Ms Theerada Seehamongkol